lazykyama/atari_trtis_demo/README.md

 2019-08-27 11:53:07 (61.5 MB/s) - written to stdout [1677/1677]
 ```

+Note that please read a [blog post (written in Japanese)](https://medium.com/google-cloud-jp/building-high-performance-online-prediction-system-on-gcp-12b57ca44284) if you want to deploy this to Google Cloud Platform.

 ### Setup a client dependencies

 We have only 2 steps to setup the client apps.